 I would like to introduce myself.
 I am Alvin Glasgold, founder of the Glasgold Group Plastic Surgery.
-I am a Board Certified Facial Plastic Surgeon and I specialize in Rhinoplasty.
-Today, I will speak about Revision Rhinoplasty, which is surgery to correct a previously unsuccessful Rhinoplasty.
-Approximately 1/3rd of the Rhinoplasties I perform fall in the category of Revision Rhinoplasty so I have extensive experience with this procedure.
+I am a Board Certified Facial Plastic Surgeon and a revision rhinoplasty specialist new jersey.
+Today, I will speak about revision rhinoplasty, which is surgery to correct a previously unsuccessful Rhinoplasty.
+Approximately 1/3rd of the rhinoplasties I perform fall in the category of Revision Rhinoplasty so I have extensive experience with this procedure.
 When meeting with a patient my goal is to evaluate the complexity of the problem and decide whether additional surgery is indicated and worthwhile.
 The problems I see are varied and sometimes what appears to be simple to a patient may actually be complex.
 Many patients have had multiple procedures so in proceeding with additional surgery we want to ensure that we can anticipate a high degree of success.

-The majority of problems encountered in Revision Rhinoplasty, are related to various types of distortion of the nasal tip.
+The majority of problems encountered in new jersey revision rhinoplasty are related to various types of distortion of the nasal tip.

 During Rhinoplasty, these cartilages are usually modified to change tip shape and position.
 In some cases… this modification may produce undesirable results which can be classified into the categories such as over-projection, loss of tip support and/or definition, various types of asymmetry, and sometimes excess visibility of the nostrils and/or columella.